-- Relax!
+- My holidays

-- · My life at school
+- My life at school

-- My people
+- My people family and friends

-- · Interests and influences
+- · Interests and influences free-time activities

 Students are required to participate in three 70-minute online lessons per week.
-In addition to the online lessons, students are required to complete tasks on the Education Perfect learning program and complete homework tasks as required by the Spanish teacher.
+In addition to the online lessons, students are required to complete tasks on OneNote, the Education Perfect learning program and homework as set by the Spanish teacher.